 - Buy fair trade – Save some of that shopping energy for #FairTuesday — next Tuesday buy gifts from fair trade sources and tell your friends you’re going to do it and that you have done it using the hashtag #FairTuesday.

 Buying fair trade is another way of buying local, in that more of your purchase dollars go to local farmers and craftspeople rather than corporations and middlemen.
 When you buy fair trade, you are supporting indigenous cultures and ecologically balanced operations.
 Fair Tuesday is being promoted by Global Good Partners, which has a list of vendors on their page.
 You can buy fair trade lots of places, including local stores, churches and online, and Fair Tuesday endorser, Fair Trade USA, the main fair trade org in this country, has lots of information on its site too.

-To put it another way, starting from something handmade by you with love, we can back away step by step from that ideal:
+To put it another way, we can back away step by step from the ideal: